WELCOME TO THIS WEB SITE

 It’s now on YouTube – click on the ‘TV’ tab for a direct link, or for more details see the dedicated web site for the Fit Happens TV series and specials – www.Fit-Happens.co.uk

-And he has been winning trophies too, as well as picking up lucrative commercial modelling contracts and coaching others to follow his own success.
+And he has been winning trophies too, as well as picking up lucrative commercial modelling contracts and coaching others – now including me – to follow his own success.

 Two TV documentaries, both Fit Happens specials, about our contest preparation and on-stage work together are available – the links are on the TV tab above as well as on www.Fit-Happens.co.uk.

-I am honoured to have Dan originally just as my mentee, then my training partner and fellow fitness model contestant, and now a good friend.
+I am honoured to have Dan originally just as my mentee, then my training partner and fellow fitness model contestant, and now a good friend and my coach for my latest contest at Muscle Beach.
 Find out more about him by checking out Dan’s website.

 As you may have gathered, I’m keen to help others benefit from fitness in the way I have.
 And I do this in a few ways: